tc39/notes/es6/2013-11/nov-19.md

 STH: 3 levels.

 1. Bytes on the wire.
 For example reject UTF-32
 2. Sequence of unicode code points that make up a valid JSON sequence.
-This is covered by ECMA 404.
+This is covered by ECMA-404.
 3. Semantics of this structure.
 For example, reject numbers with a thousand digits.